 There are some circumstances where testing may be considered urgent, such as not-negative herds that need to move cattle for welfare reasons or to maintain the food chain.

 Further guidance from the BCVA is available here.

 We are currently able to process submitted samples, please follow the general PCHS guidance above.

-With the restrictions on routine testing, and the difficulty in blood sampling small ruminants in a safe manner, a scheme has been launched to extend members’ current MV and EAE status until testing resumes, when a three-month window will be allowed to catch up with delayed tests.
-Members are being sent communication about this, and further details are available here.
+With the restrictions on routine testing, and the difficulty in blood sampling small ruminants in a safe manner, we will extend members’ current MV and EAE status until testing resumes, when a three-month window will be allowed, to catch up with delayed tests (the official 3-month period for catching up on missed tests has not yet begun, we will make it clear when this starts).
+Members will be sent communication about this, and further details are available here.

 A similar scheme is being launched for PSGHS Johne’s members.
 Please submit a faecal sample from any sheep or goat over one year of age leaving a herd/flock with a certified Johne’s risk level during the period in which your annual test is delayed.